Updated on September 22, 2022

 Due to COVID 19 all-volunteer programs are temporarily suspended.
 We are not accepting and/or processing new volunteer applications until volunteer operations resume.
 Thank you for your patience and understanding.

-Active screening protocols are in place for all people entering CAMH.
+Active screening protocols are in place for visitors, contractors, and essential care partners entering CAMH.
 Symptom-based screening will be performed for a number of COVID-19 symptoms including (but not limited to):

 - Shortness of breath